O. R. Tambo International Airport: Runways

-O. R. Tambo International Airport has two runways (one pair of parallel runways) adjacent to the airport's terminal buildings.
-There used to be a third runway, 09/27, but was closed due to the danger it posed.
-It is now taxiway Juliet.
-Another decommissioned runway includes runway 14/32, crossing runway 03L/21R and 03R/21L, which has since converted into taxiway Echo.
+O. R. Tambo International Airport has two parallel runways adjacent to the airport's terminal buildings.
+There used to be a third runway, 09/27, but it was closed and became taxiway Juliet.
+Another decommissioned runway was 14/32 (which crossed runways 03L/21R and 03R/21L); it was converted into taxiway Echo.

 The runways are equipped with approach lighting systems.
 Sequenced flashers are not used at any South African runways and therefore not installed.
 Touchdown zone (TDZ) lighting is available, but never turned on.
 Runway Threshold, Edge and Centerline lights are the only lighting available.
 During busy periods, outbound flights use the western runway (03L/21R) for take-off, while inbound flights use the eastern runway (03R/21L) for landing.
 Wind factors may cause numerous variations, but on most days flights will take off to the north and land from the south.

 Taxiways and aprons

 O. R. Tambo International Airport has a network of asphalt taxiways connecting runways, aprons and maintenance facilities.
-All of these taxiways are 30.5 metres wide, except for taxiway Echo and Juliet which is 60 metres wide, as it was formerly runway 14/32 and 09/27, respectively.
+All of these taxiways are 30.5 metres wide, except for taxiways Echo and Juliet which are 60 metres wide; they were formerly runways 14/32 and 09/27, respectively.
 The airport also has nine aprons.
 Cargo aircraft park at aprons Golf and Whiskey.
 Many airlines have their aircraft wait long hours between arriving and departing flights.
 Such aircraft and other cargo aircraft are parked at aprons Delta and Foxtrot to free up jetbridges.
 Aprons Alpha, Charlie and Echo have jetbridges that connect them to their respective gates.
-The Bravo apron is not connected to the terminal building, and thus aircraft that land there must use an airport bus service.
+The Bravo apron is not connected to the terminal building, and thus aircraft that are parked there must use an airport bus service.